 12. Take A Helicopter Ride Through The Swiss Alps

-One of those moods where you’re willing to go the extra mile to get the most out of your Zermatt experience is what now it is.
+One of those moods where you’re willing to go the extra mile to get the most out of your Zermatt experience is what it is now.

 The Valais-branded red and white helicopters of Air Zermatt are nestled into the hotel welcome book, and it is a legit experience after seeing them in person.
 Helicopter tours provide an excellent opportunity to see the mountains closely and personally.

 It may be your first time in one of these unusual flying aircraft, and the sensation of taking off is thrilling.
-Try not to look at your phone during the entire ride, especially during takeoff, which is an incredible experience to have.
-Get a feel for the surroundings and wave to the brave mountaineers attempting to peak the Matterhorn!
+Try not to look at your phone during the entire ride, especially during takeoff, which is an incredible experience.
+Feel the surroundings and wave to the brave mountaineers attempting to peak the Matterhorn!